end2endzone/end2endzone-hugo/jekyll-export/_posts/2015-03-15-how-to-make-a-time-lapse-video-with-free-tools-and-a-dslr-camera.md

 # Final results

 The shots for this time-lapse were taken with my 18-55mm kit lens at 18mm, f/8.0, 1/30th shutter speed, ISO 1600 and 2 seconds between each shots.
 I accidentally left auto white balance turned on, which is what gives it that flicker.
 The real-time event lasted for 1 hour and 16 minutes.
 A total of 2264 photos was required.
-Here is the final result video visualized at 30 frames per seconds: https://www.youtube.com/watch?v=bPIP4BmjDAw&amp;feature=youtu.be
+Here is the final result video visualized at 30 frames per seconds:

+{{< youtube bPIP4BmjDAw >}}